aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 * AmazonKinesisFirehoseFullAccess
 * AWSGlueConsoleFullAccess

 Here, you are adding full access policies to the services needed to complete this lab for simplicity.
+With IAM, you can be very fine-grained when assigning permissions to AWS services and to your resources.

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/IAM2.png" /></p>